Turning Point Center of Addison County

 Currently meeting on Zoom Tuesdays 6:00pm-7:00pm

-Moms In Recovery is a peer support group for pregnant and parenting women with substance use disorder or addictive behaviors.
+Parents In Recovery is a peer support group for parents and expecting parents with substance use disorder or addictive behaviors.
 This group is a safe, judgement-free zone that provides support, reassurance, and encouragement to mothers on their individual pathways to recovery and wellness.

 Meeting every Friday at 12:30pm on Zoom starting January 21st, 2022.

 Grief and loss support group related to substance use.

 Grief is the normal and natural reaction to a loss of any kind including death, either recent or long ago, divorce or breakup of a romantic relationship, job loss, or one of the many other losses that a person can encounter during a lifetime.
 It could also be caused by an awareness that your life is not as happy or fulfilling as you want it to be.
 Join us as we support each other through grief and loss.

 Recovery Friendly Yoga

 A come-as-you-are yoga practice for anyone needing a safe, non-judgmental space to move, breathe, or just be.
 No experience necessary, all are welcome.